RedisLabs/redislabs-docs/content/modules/redisearch/redisearch-2-upgrade.md

 ---
-Title: Upgrading a Database to RediSearch 2.x
+Title: Upgrading a database to RediSearch 2.x
+linkTitle: Upgrade a database
 description:
 weight: 30
 alwaysopen: false